sodadata/docs/soda-agent/deploy.md

 STATUS: deployed
 REVISION: 1
 ```
-4. (Optional) Validate the Soda Agent deployment by running the following command:
+5. (Optional) Validate the Soda Agent deployment by running the following command:
 ```shell
 kubectl describe pods
 ```
-5. In your Soda Cloud account, navigate to **your avatar** > **Data Sources** > **Agents** tab.
+6. In your Soda Cloud account, navigate to **your avatar** > **Agents**.
 Refresh the page to verify that you see the agent you just created in the list of Agents. <br/><br/>Be aware that this may take several minutes to appear in your list of Soda Agents.
 Use the `describe pods` command in step three to check the status of the deployment.
 When `Status: Running`, then you can refresh and see the agent in Soda Cloud.
 ```shell
 Name:             soda-agent-orchestrator-66-snip
 Namespace:        soda-agent